kadojs/kado/doc/WebsiteCheatSheet.md

 # Website Cheat Sheet
+> NOTICE: Kado 3 is **DEPRECATED**, see https://kado.org for the latest version.

 This document will help get a website up and running with the least amount of explanation possible.
 Therefore this is a great reference to start new projects.

 ## Create the Project